-The third step is to provide much more information about the G7/8 on the internet and in other forms.4 One does not have to be a devotee of Canada's former foreign minister, Lloyd Axworthy, and his faith in the effectiveness of soft power to recognize the enormous imbalance in information available about the G7/8, from its participants on the one hand and from the critics on the other, and the cumulative impact this can have in shaping public attitudes and arousing public action about the G7/8.
+The third step is to provide much more information about the G7/8 on the internet and in other forms (Bayne 1999).
+Students of soft power now, and communications strategy before, would easily recognize the enormous imbalance in information available about the G7/8, from its participants on the one hand and from the critics on the other, and the cumulative impact this can have in shaping public attitudes and arousing public action about the G7/8.

-The information imbalance reached critical levels in the months immediately following Genoa.
-Then the world's media were filled with words and images about violence and death, the alleged brutality of the Italian police, and the continuing imprisonment under cruel conditions of some of the detained protesters.
+The information imbalance reached critical levels in the months immediately following Genoa when the world's media were filled with words and images about violence and death, the alleged brutality of the Italian police, and the continuing imprisonment under cruel conditions of some of the detained protesters.
 Hundreds of civil society groups reinforced the message by devoting their websites to the cause.
-On the other side of the story, or even in the moderate middle, lay virtually nothing.
-The host Italian government added no new information to its summit website after Genoa ended.
-The Canadian government, as the successor host, launched its summit-specific website immediately after Genoa but loaded virtually no new content for the remainder of 2001.
-The G7/8, with no secretariat and website of its own, was left defenceless as its reputation was assaulted on the internet and in the information wars.
-In the world of film documentary, the opposition again struck first.
-A TVO series on student activists at the summit and a feature film from Italy's leading leftist directors hit the airwaves as Canada assumed the G8 chair.
+The Canadian government, as the successor host, launched its summit-specific website immediately after Genoa but loaded virtually no new content until it formally assumed the chair at the start of 2002.
+The G7/8, with no secretariat and website of its own, was thus left defenceless for more than six months as its reputation was assaulted on the internet and in the information wars.
+In the world of film documentary, the opposition again struck first, with a feature film from Italy's leading leftist directors defining what Genoa meant.

 Because transparency is a basic democratic duty, the G7/8 collectively, perhaps through two or three successive hosts working in tandem, should devise a co-ordinated strategy to redress the imbalance.
-They should, in similar fashion to the G20, have a single permanent website with a continuous stream of new information to meet the needs of an interested public.5 The website should include a comprehensive list of the activities of the many dozens of ministerial bodies and official working groups that now make up the vast, invisible system of G7/8 governance - a system that even those inside the G7/8 process have difficulty tracking.
+They should have a single permanent website with a continuous stream of new information to meet the needs of an interested public (Hajnal 1999).
+The website should include a comprehensive list of the activities of many dozens of ministerial bodies and official working groups that now make up the vast, invisible system of G7/8 governance - a system that even those inside the G7/8 process have difficulty tracking.
 It should also provide regular compliance reports on how and how well existing commitments are being met or why they are not and should not be met as circumstances change.
 Both insiders and outsiders have a similar need, and common democratic obligation, to know and understand how the 'soft law' decisions of their democratically elected leaders are being fulfilled.
 Indeed, the leaders themselves should be the first to want to know if their summit commitments are being implemented as they intended, and, if not, why not.